-Last year the Halsey House went locavore with our first on-site organic vegetable garden, made entirely possible by the efforts of our gardener extraordinaire, Erica Ungleich.
-It is common knowledge that I (KC) have a brown thumb.
-Okay, maybe more like a black thumb.
-If I touch plants, they are destined for the compost pile within a very short time.
-Under Erica’s hand, the gardens are filling in and becoming more beautiful at both the Halsey House and Clarke’s Cottage on Hidden Pond.
+Last year Halsey House went locavore with our first on-site organic vegetable garden, made entirely possible by the efforts of our gardener extraordinaire, Erica Ungleich.
+Under Erica’s hand, the gardens are filling in and becoming more beautiful at Halsey House.
 We are anxious to get started this year with expanded plantings and some new designs.

-In 2010, our new crop of herbs and vegetables became wonderful savory breakfast dishes for our customers to enjoy, such as KC’s Garden Frittata.
-I may not be handy in the dirt, but I am at home in the kitchen!
+In 2010, our new crop of herbs and vegetables became wonderful savory breakfast dishes for our guests to enjoy.
 This year we will adjust our own garden by adding berries, continuing the luscious tomatoes, cutting back on the zucchinis and green peppers (these multiplied like rabbits!) and nixing the cantaloupe and carrots.

 And for a source of other local organic produce, we are proud to announce our new membership in a fine Trumansburg CSA, Sweetland Farm.
 What is a CSA you ask?
 Here is the explanation from Sweetland’s own website: